 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" (SFAS 157), which defines fair value, establishes a framework for measuring fair value in accordance with generally accepted accounting principles, and expands disclosures about fair value measurements.
-The provisions of SFAS 157 are effective for fiscal years beginning after November 15, 2007 (as of November 1, 2008 for Quanex Corporation).
+The provisions of this standard apply to other accounting pronouncements that require or permit fair value measurements.
+SFAS 157, as it relates to financial assets and financial liabilities, becomes effective for fiscal years beginning after November 15, 2007 (as of November 1, 2008 for Quanex Corporation).
+On February 12, 2008, the FASB issued FSP No. FAS 157-2, "Effective Date of FASB Statement No. 157," which delays the effective date of SFAS 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on at least an annual basis, until fiscal years beginning after November 15, 2008 as of November 1, 2009 for Quanex Corporation).
+Upon adoption, the provisions of SFAS 157 are to be applied prospectively with limited exceptions.
 Quanex Corporation is currently evaluating the impact of adopting SFAS 157 on its consolidated financial statements.